 mount -t tmpfs -o size=512m tmpfs /mnt/ramdisk

-An example of running rqlite with a SQLite file on a memory-backed file system, and keeping the data directory on persistent disk, is shown below.
+A second example of running rqlite with a SQLite file on a memory-backed file system, but keeping the data directory on persistent disk, is shown below.
 The data directory is where the Raft log is stored.
-The example below would allow up to a 4GB SQLite database.